amankumbhani/TMAG5273/README.md

 Similarly, all of the functions of the IC can be made use of using the member functions of the library.

+## Future Work
+In the next steps of developing this open-source library, we will be adding new members so that configuring each bit of a particular register is possible.
+For example, instead of creating a whole new data for the entire register manually to enable CRC, we just call the setCRC() function which does this using bit manupilation techniques.
+We can also experiment with various magnetic ranges and those features will also be released in the next version.

 ## Resources
 1. Wire library: https://www.arduino.cc/en/reference/wire
 2. TMAG5273 datasheet: https://www.ti.com/product/TMAG5273